 Is there an increased risk of side effects with the 50 mg/1,000 mg doses of Janumet and Janumet XR compared with lower strengths of these drugs?

-Yes, the lower dose is less likely to cause side effects at first.
-This is why your dose is increased slowly over time.
-The 50-milligram (mg)/1,000-mg dosage refers to 50 mg of sitagliptin and 1,000 mg of metformin.
+Yes — the lower dose is less likely to cause side effects.
+This is why your doctor will increase your dose slowly over time.
+The 50-milligram (mg)/1,000-mg dose refers to 50 mg of sitagliptin and 1,000 mg of metformin.

-For example, if you’ve never taken metformin, your starting dosage of Janumet would be 50 mg sitagliptin/500 mg metformin taken twice daily.
-For Janumet XR, the initial dosage is typically 50 mg sitagliptin/500 mg metformin taken once daily.
+If you’ve never taken metformin, your starting dosage of Janumet would likely be 50 mg sitagliptin/500 mg metformin taken twice daily.
+For Janumet XR, the initial dosage is typically 50 mg sitagliptin/500 mg extended-release metformin taken once daily.
 Then, your doctor may slowly increase your dosage over time.
+This approach helps your body adjust to the medication.

-Higher strengths of these drugs may not be safe for people with kidney problems due to the risk of side effects, such as lactic acidosis.
-If you have severe kidney problems, your doctor will likely not prescribe Janumet or Janumet XR for you.
+If you have a kidney problem, higher strengths of this drug may not be safe for you to take.
+This is because kidney problems may increase the risk of side effects, such as lactic acidosis.
+If you have a kidney problem, talk with your doctor before starting treatment.
+They’ll determine the safest dosage for you.

 Can Janumet and Janumet XR cause pancreatic cancer?